NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Experiments

-\textbf{Pseudo-Labels or No Pseudo-Labels to train NFC on unlabeled data?} We further investigate whether the performance can be improved by training the NFC with pseudo-labels on unlabeled data.
+\textbf{Pseudo-Labels or No Pseudo-Labels to train NFC on unlabeled data?} We further investigate whether the performance can be improved by training the {Normalizing Flow Classifier (NFC)} with pseudo-labels on unlabeled data.
 Table~\ref{tab:pl_or_more_nfc} shows that pseudo-label-based supervised training for NFC decreases the performance (the first two rows).
 This is probably because the pseudo-labels can contain noise, which makes the NFC less effective.
-In addition, since both the NFC and the main discriminative classifier are trained with the same set of pseudo-labels, they may suffer from the same set of noise, thus not complementary to each other any more.
+In addition, since both the NFC and the main discriminative classifier are trained with the same set of pseudo-labels, they may suffer from the same set of noise, thus not complementary to each other anymore.
 As such, noisy pseudo-labels cannot be correctly identified based on the consensus of these two classifiers.
 This can further lead to confirmation bias.

-\textbf{More NFCs are Better Performance?} It is natural to ask whether one more NFC as auxiliary classifier can further help.
-To answer this question, we conduct the experiment and show its result in the last row of Table~\ref{tab:pl_or_more_nfc}.
+\textbf{More NFCs are Better Performance?} It is natural to ask whether one more {Normalizing Flow Classifier (NFC)} as an auxiliary classifier can further help.
+To answer this question, we conduct the experiment {by introducing an extra NFC to our NorMatch, leading to two NFCs with the same architecture.
+The Normalizing flow for Consensus-based Uncertainty Estimation (NCUE) is then enforced on these two NFCs and the discriminative classifier in a similar way to equation~\ref{eq:ncue}: If and only if these three classifiers predict the same pseudo-label for an unlabeled sample, the weight of such a sample is 1; Otherwise, the weight is the minimal probability of these three predictions.} We then show its result in the last row of Table~\ref{tab:pl_or_more_nfc}.
 We observe a performance drop with one more NFC.
-This means that using a single NFC can already works well for uncertainty estimation because it is sufficiently diverse and complementary to the main discriminative classifier.
-One more NFC, \ie, two NFCs, can be overly diverse, so only a small portion of the pseudo-labels can achieve the consensus among these three classifiers.
-As a result, large amount of samples are just discarded even though their pseudo-labels can be true.
+This means that using a single NFC can already work well for uncertainty estimation because it is sufficiently diverse and complementary to the main discriminative classifier.
+With one more NFC, i.e., two NFCs, only a small portion of the pseudo-labels can achieve the consensus among these three classifiers.
+As a result, a large number of samples are discarded even though their pseudo-labels can be true.
+Too many samples being discarded can cause a performance drop when compared with using a single NFC.